zaphod42/puppet-docs/source/guides/style_guide.markdown

     ) {}
 {% endhighlight %}

-## Tests
+## 14. Tests

-All manifests should have a corresponding test manifest in the module's `tests` directory.
+14.1 All manifests should have a corresponding test manifest in the module's `tests` directory.

     modulepath/apache/manifests/{init,ssl}.pp
     modulepath/apache/tests/{init,ssl}.pp

-The test manifest should provide a clear example of how to declare the class or defined resource type.
-In addition, the test manifest should also declare any classes required by the corresponding class to ensure `puppet apply` works in a limited, stand alone manner.
+14.2 The test manifest should provide a clear example of how to declare the class or defined resource type.

+14.3 The test manifest should also declare any classes required by the corresponding class to ensure `puppet apply` works in a limited, stand alone manner.

-## Puppet Doc
+## 15. Puppet Doc

-Classes and defined resource types should be documented inline using the following conventions:
+15.1 Classes and defined resource types should be documented inline using the following conventions.
+This will allow documentation to be automatically extracted with the puppet doc tool.

-For classes:
+15.1.1 For classes:

 {% highlight ruby %}
     # Full description of class here.